 Jake joined Watsi on September 10th, 2016.
 9 other people also joined Watsi on that day!
-Jake's most recent donation supported Dorn, a 37-year-old man from Cambodia, to fund shoulder surgery so he can use his arm again.
+Jake's most recent donation supported Heng, a 61 year old vegetable seller from Cambodia, to fund cataract surgery.

 Dorn is a 37-year-old farmer from an agricultural region in southern Cambodia.
 Dorn and his wife have two daughters, a 10-year-old and 3-year-old.
 Dorn's wife is a garment factory worker in Phnom Penh.
 In his free time, Dorn enjoys playing with his daughters and meeting friends for coffee.
 Since he was a child, Dorn has had problems with his left elbow.
 Dorn has been treated by Khmer traditional healers, but his pain has increased over the last year.
 Dorn suffers from numbness in his left arm and experiences ulnar nerve palsy.
 As a result, Dorn cannot work at all with his left hand.
 This makes it very difficult to farm and feed his cattle.
 A neighbor suggested Dorn visit our medical partner, Children's Surgical Centre (CSC), for diagnosis and treatment.
 Dorn was diagnosed with a transposition of his nerves and specialty surgeons plan to do an ulnar nerve exploration on June 6th to help him finally heal.
 CSC is raising $572 to cover Dorn's procedure.
 Dorn shared, "After surgery, I hope my left hand can get better, with no more numbness, and I can work without pain.
 This treatment will help me in the future to return to work."